-Coinciding with the the arrival of Spring, March has long since been considered the “month of re-birth”.
+Coinciding with the arrival of Spring, March has long since been considered the “month of re-birth”.
 In this period nature awakens from the depths of winter, the air fills with the heady fragrance of the blossoming, colorful flowers and plants and the sweet sound of the chirping birds is a constant serenade.
-You will find renewal not only in the calendar, but also in the museums with new exhibits opening up.
-There is a slight warming of the air and the days, which are already boasting longer daylight hours, are announcing the beginning of a “bella” season.
+You will find renewal not only in the calendar but also in the museums with new exhibits opening up.
+There is a slight warming of the air and the month is are already boasting longer daylight hours.
+All this to announce the beginning of the “bella” season.

 You should be aware of some special holidays which are always celebrated in Italy this month.